SiliconLabsSoftware/matter_extension/README.md

 python3 slc/stage_extension.py <any/location/on/disk>
 ```

 To load a custom Matter Extension in Studio, navigate to Preferences -> Simplicity Studio -> SDKs -> Add Extension.
-Navigate to the directory where the extension was staged, and click Open -> Ok -> Apply and Close.
+Navigate to the directory where the extension was staged, and click Open -> OK -> Apply and Close.
 Note: In general, this repo supports the latest Simplicity SDK version.
 To confirm if you have the appropriate version, check the [matter.slce](./matter.slce) file.

 # License